How to Install Kasa Smart Switch

 Add the Switch in the Kasa Smart App

 Download the Kasa Smart app and sign in or create a TP-Link account.
-Ensure your phone is on your 2.4GHz WiFi network.
+Make sure your phone is on your 2.4GHz WiFi network.
 Tap the plus icon then Add Device and select Switch from the categories.
 The app will automatically detect the switch in pairing mode.
 Follow the prompts to connect it to your WiFi network.
 After successful connection, name the switch by the light it controls — Kitchen Lights or Entryway — and enable Alexa or Google Home integration for voice control.

 Installation Tips